LibbyHeeren/libbyheeren.github.io/index.md

 Hello!
 My name is Libby, and I'm a graduate student working on my Master of Science in Data Analytics at The University of Texas at San Antonio.

 If you're here, you're probably wondering what kind of data cleaning, modeling, and coding experience I've gained in my masters program.
-Please take a look at the links below, which will take you to some of the different projects and assignments I've completed.
+Please take a look at the links below, which will take you to some of the assignments I've completed.
 If you have any questions, please feel free to email me at [libbyheeren@gmail.com](mailto:libbyheeren@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/elizabethheeren/).
 I'd love to talk to you.
 Thanks for stopping by!

+And, if you're interested, here's a little bit more [About Me](AboutMe.md)

+#### This portfolio is a work in progress and will be updated as more assignments are completed

 [Data Manipulation using dplyr in R](https://libbyheeren.github.io/DataViz0/)